-Units Related Phenomena/concepts Explanatory Notes Media Ethics Information and • the right of a person to know and to be informed, and the role of the mass media in modern entertainment life (e.g. to transmit information, facilitate communication and provide entertainment) Freedom of speech and • the significance of freedom of speech in human society and its relations with the mass media editorial independence • the power of freedom of speech and how the media can abuse it the need for critical evaluation and public accountability • problems with media owned by corporations or political parties in a globalized world Code of ethics and • professional conduct in the mass media (respect for the individual and for privacy) professionalism • role and mission of media professionals: report the facts, stand for justice Media Ethics issues • the impact of stereotyping on society • dangers of misleading information, indoctrination and emotive provocation • censorship: arguments for and against censorship; balance between protecting freedom, privacy and public interest
+Units Related Phenomena/concepts Explanatory Notes Business and Justice/fairness/equality meaning of justice/fairness/equality Economic Ethics • exploring justice/fairness/equality in policies, such as tax and social welfare • issues from a justice/fairness/equality perspective (e.g. fair trade, syndicated loan, corruption, industrial action) Poverty the origin of poverty causes of poverty in a globalized world and its solutions Advertising ways by which advertisements transmit messages and values positive and negative effects of advertisements values that guide advertisements Social responsibility of profit motive and social responsibility corporations • obligations to stake-holders such as consumers, the community and shareholders ethical considerations related to the production process and outcomes Media Ethics Information and • the right of a person to know and to be informed, and the role of the mass media in modern entertainment life (e.g. to transmit information, facilitate communication and provide entertainment) Freedom of speech and • the significance of freedom of speech in human society and its relations with the mass media editorial independence the power of freedom of speech and how the media can abuse it the need for critical evaluation and public accountability problems with media owned by corporations or political parties in a globalized world Code of ethics and • professional conduct in the mass media (respect for the individual and for privacy) professionalism • role and mission of media professionals: report the facts and promote justice (legal, moral and professional values considerations)

+Units Related Phenomena/concepts Explanatory Notes Media Ethics issues the impact of stereotyping on society dangers of misleading information, indoctrination and emotive provocation censorship: arguments for and against censorship; balance between protecting freedom, privacy and public interest changes and concerns brought about by new media (including fake news, online public trials and privacy)